Trading and engineering company focusing on process pumps

 Under the project management of the Danish Technological Institute, Copenhagen Pump calculated the cooling water requirement for cooling the heat loss resulting from the electrolysis production of Hydrogen/Hydrogen (H2).
-We assessed MTBF Mean time between failures for a plant lifetime of 25 years and the hydraulic challenges of Open Loop and Closed Loop systems.
+We assessed the MTBF Mean time between failures for a plant lifetime of 25 years and the hydraulic challenges of Open Loop and Closed Loop systems.

-We work from a model where we get an overview of the relevant physics, commercial needs and derive from this the technical challenges and technical solutions.
+We work from a model where we get an overview of the relevant physics, commercial needs and derive the technical challenges and technical solutions.
 We have a special focus on utilization and conversion of energy and maintenance.

 Conclusion: